Uloric Heart Failure, Stroke & Death Lawsuits

 Uloric is a medication that doctors may prescribe to manage chronic gout.
 There are ongoing lawsuits against the manufacturer of Uloric, Takeda Pharmaceuticals, for cardiovascular risks associated with Uloric the company failed to disclose.

 Patients who suffered adverse side effects from taking Uloric, including kidney damage or heart-related death, may have grounds for compensation.

-If you or a loved one has taken Uloric for at least 30 days and is experiencing cardiovascular complications, talk to the drug recall and defect attorneys at Rosenfeld Injury Lawyers.
-You may have grounds to join the emerging multidistrict litigation (MDL) against Takeda Pharmaceuticals for marketing defects.
-Read more about Uloric lawsuits here.
+If you or a loved one has taken Uloric for at least thirty days and is experiencing cardiovascular complications, talk to the drug recall and defect attorneys at Rosenfeld Injury Lawyers LLC.
+You may have grounds to join the emerging multi-district litigation (MDL) against Takeda Pharmaceuticals for marketing defects.
 Then, contact us for a free case evaluation.

-Not many treatments are available for gout.
+Not many options for the treatment of gout are available.
 Allopurinol has been the go-to drug to prevent high uric acid levels.
-This is a prescription drug that removes extra uric acid, like Uloric.
-Uloric is the first new medication the Food and Drug Administration (FDA) has approved to treat gout in over 40 years.
-Unfortunately, Uloric might not be the safest option for patients.
+The use of Uloric removes extra uric acid.
+Uloric is the first new medication the U.S. Food and Drug Administration (FDA) has approved to treat gout in over forty years.

 The Risks of Taking Uloric for Gout